atlassistant/pytlas/docs/writing_skills/settings.rst

 Settings provides a facility to enable developers to retrieve settings value.

-The `pytlas.settings` module exposes a `SettingsStore` class and a global instance of this class in its `config` property.
+The `pytlas.settings` module exposes a `SettingsStore` class and a global instance of this class in its `CONFIG` property.

 The `SettingsStore` read settings from 3 sources: